errorcodezero/errorcodezero.dev/src/content/blog/bottom-up-parser-example.md

 I'm assuming you know what a
 [context-free grammar](https://wikipedia.org/wiki/Context-free_grammar)
-is and have some understanding of what the job of a [parser](https://wikipedia.org/wiki/Parsing).
+is and have some understanding of what the job of a [parser](https://wikipedia.org/wiki/Parsing) is.
 This very specifically is going to be using a simple version of an [LR parser](https://wikipedia.org/wiki/LR_parser) I'm going to jump right into this to help explain this.